lsst-dm/dmtn-168/index.rst

 Users can visit the PanDA monitoring server, `https://panda-doma.cern.ch/ <https://panda-doma.cern.ch/>`_, to check the workflow/task/job status.
 The PanDA monitor fetches the payload information from the central database.
 The monitoring provides the drill down functionality starting from a workflow and finishing by a particular job log.
-Click on the task IDs will go into the details of each task, then click on the number under the job status such as *running*, *finished*, or *failed*, will show the list of jobs in that status.
+Clicking on the task IDs will go into the details of each task, then clicking on the number under the job status such as *running*, *finished*, or *failed*, will show the list of jobs in that status.
 You can check each job details by following *the PanDA ID number*.